tienledigital/docuss/docs/content/index.md

 ::u-page-hero
 #title
-Write beautiful docs with Markdown
+Docus - Write beautiful docs with Markdown

 #description
 Ship fast, flexible, and SEO-optimized documentation with beautiful design out of the box.